 Stop-loss orders often see trades completed at levels that are less favorable than the stipulated stop price.

-Stop-loss and stop-limit orders are both used to provide protection against the size of potential losses on existing positions.
+In my experience, stop-loss and stop-limit orders are both used to provide protection against the size of potential losses on existing positions.
 It is important for you to understand how each of them works.
 Depending on the market in which you operate, you may be called upon to adjust your positions under time pressure.
-It is best to master these instruments and how they are applied
+It is best to master these instruments and how they are applied.